apache/apisix-ingress-controller/docs/en/latest/concepts/annotations.md

 ## Upstream retries

 This annotation can be used to configure retries among multiple nodes in an upstream.
-You may want the proxy to retry when requests occur faults like transient network errors or service unavailable, by default the retry count is 1.
+You may want the proxy to retry when requests occur faults like transient network errors or service unavailable, By default the retry count is 1.
 You can change it by specifying the retries field.

 The following configuration configures the retries to 3, which indicates there'll be at most 3 requests sent to Kubernetes service httpbin's endpoints.